Millionaire Net Worth

 The study group has an average net worth of $2.8 million.
 The groups’s net worth compares to $3.7 million in The Millionaire Next Door.
 These figures far exceed the average household net worth in America.

 Below is a breakdown of the study participants net worth.
+10 ways they invest money!
 I have also thrown in the Dividends Diversify household percentages (DD %) for my personal comparison.
 One of the key points the study participants made is that they started saving and investing at young age.

 |Classification||Description||% of Net Worth||DD %|